ClarkCodes/ClarkCodesMusicPlayer-WebComponents/README.md

   <a href="https://www.w3schools.com/js/default.asp/"><img src="https://img.shields.io/badge/Javascript--F7DF1E.svg?longCache=true&style=plastic&logo=JavaScript&color=F7DF1E" alt="JavaScript shield image"></a>
 </p>

-I only used HTML, CSS and Javascript Vanilla, with no frameworks at all, maximizing compatibility, you can use it practically in any web development project.
+I only used HTML, CSS and Javascript Vanilla, with no frameworks at all, using html DOM custom elements, maximizing compatibility, you can use it practically in any web development project.

+## State
+The project currently is on the version **```v1.1```**, this last version brings many improvements, fixes and updates that makes it incredibly better, solves problems it had before, so much easier to use.

+If you want to know the details about what has change in this version, check the changelog corresponding to this version in the [releases section](https://github.com/clarkcodes/ClarkCodesMusicPlayer-WebComponents/releases).

 ## How to use it
-Ok, you can use this web component easily, let's only review a few steps to get you done with it, for it, check these steps are met in your project:
+Ok, you can use this web component really easy, let's only review a few basic steps to get you done with it, check these steps are met in your project:

 ### 1. Preparation<br>
 Download and Copy the ClarkCodesMusicPlayer folder to your web project components folder, or to the folder you want to store the component in.